 GPT-4 in Morgan Stanley

-It’s American multinational financial services and investment management company supporting people, institutions, and governments in raising, managing, and distributing the capital they need to achieve their goals.
+It’s an American multinational financial services and investment management company supporting people, institutions, and governments in raising, managing, and distributing the capital they need to achieve their goals.
 Morgan Stanley joined the ranks of GPT-4 early adopters and utilized the model to manage its vast knowledge base.
 As we can read in Finextra’s article:

 “Morgan Stanley Wealth Management will use the technology to access, process and synthesize content to assimilate its own range of intellectual capital in the form of insights into companies, sectors, asset classes, capital markets, and regions around the world.”